nleanba/typst-theoretic/src/base.typ

 }

 /// Helper function to adapt actual outlines to look the same as those made with @toc.
-/// This is useful if you want to have e.g. a list of figures and a list of definitons and want them to share their style.
+/// This is useful if you want to have e.g. a list of figures and a list of definitions and want them to share their style.
 ///
-/// Note: Fot typst versions <= 0.12, this function is a bit "hacky" and might not always work.
+/// Note: For typst versions <= 0.12, this function is a bit "hacky" and might not always work.
 /// (It deconstructs the `outline.entry` based on heuristics.)
 ///
 /// #example(scale-preview: 90%, ```typ